SenorContento/Rover/README.md

 * Minecraft Test Server Site - [Website](https://minecraft.senorcontento.com/)
 * Minecraft Test Server Status - [Status](https://mcserverstatus.com/viewserver/33931)

+# Donate

+If you happen across this project and want to help out, please donate to me.
+You can use a method such as Paypal, https://www.paypal.me/SenorContento, to donate, or if not, I have a Coinbase account to accept Bitcoins.
+Any donations will be appreciated and will be used to help fund the project any way it can (What I mean by that is I am a college student and my only paying job is working at a restaurant at my school.
+Any donations to ease the burden of paying for college and supporting me will make it so much easier to focus on my projects).

 # Minecraft

 I am going to be working on the project https://github.com/ammaraskar/pyCraft!
 I have a fork located at https://github.com/SenorContento/pyCraft!
 So, that means if you want to use the Minecraft module as this module will be set to work with my fork, then you need to copy the folder minecraft from the root of pyCraft to this project's root!
 Now, if you want to help with any of this project, you are more than welcome to!